isaacG065/Isaac_Portfolio_Project/doc/01-component-brainstorming/01-component-brainstorming.md

     - The album is a data type that, similairily to an array, has a fixed size once you initialize it.
 The album contains map pairs whose key's are associated with song name and their value is associated with how much time in seconds each song will 'play" or be the current value.
 The main niche of this data type is it runs a count and switches what value is the value it will show you based on how much time is passed.
 You call the play fucntion on the album and a predetermined timer will run for the given amount of time and the value it will show is dependent on what time the timer is at.
   - **Kernel Methods**:
     - play(int i) - instance method that plays this for the given i amount of seconds.
-    - pause() - instance method that stops the count which causes the album to maintain its current value until played again.
+    - stop() - resets the time passed to 0 and stops the timer
     - resume(int i) - Plays the album starting at what value it would be on on at the given time i.
+    - deluxeEdition(int i) - instance method that creates a new album with length i that contains all of the original values of this plus empty spaces until the position length -1
+    - currentSong() - returns the key value of the map pair that corresponds to the current value
   - **Secondary Methods**:
+    - shufflePlay() - starts play at a value
+    - restart() - re-play the album from first value and 0 seconds passed
-    - deluxeEdition(int i) - instance method that creates a new album with length i that contains all of the original values of this plus empty spaces until the position length-1
+    - alternateEdition(int i, int k) - creates a new album with length i and that has all of the pairs from the original album except the pairs from index k-1 -> this.length-1
-    - currentSong() - returns the key value of the map pair that corresponds to the current value
+    - pause() - stops the timer and returns the amount of seconds passed as an int
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain: